Argent – with its partner Related in some cases, is currently working on several sites across the Capital.

 In March 2015 it was selected to partner with London Borough of Barnet to develop Brent Cross South, an 192-acre site in North London.

-Argent is also working with Hermes Investment Management and London Borough of Haringey to create a joint venture which will create 850 new homes and 400 new jobs.
+Argent is also working with Hermes Investment Management and London Borough of Haringey to create a joint venture which will create over 800 new homes and many new jobs.

 King’s Cross is the largest mixed use development in single ownership to be developed in central London for over 150 years.
 The 67 acre site has a rich history and a unique setting – and it is adjacent to the best connected transport hub in London.
 What is emerging here is a vibrant new city quarter of offices, homes, community facilities, schools, a world-renowned university as well as a host of shops, restaurants, bars and cultural venues.
 When complete, there will be 50 new and refurbished buildings set in an exciting and inspiring network of new streets, squares, parks and public space.
 More than 20 historic buildings and structures are being creatively restored and given new uses – this is a big part of what makes King’s Cross special and unique.
 King’s Cross is a new part of London with a brand new post code – N1C.